University Administrative Policies

 This policy designates who, within the University, is authorized to sign contracts on behalf of the University.
 All previous delegations or communications on this subject are superseded.
 Contracts may be signed on behalf of the University only by:

-• A person in a position specifically authorized by the University Board of Regents.
+• A person in a position specifically authorized by the Board of Regents.

-• The Chancellor for Health Sciences, an executive vice president, Provost, or vice president to whom the President has delegated the authority delegated to the President by the Board of Regents, as specified herein.
+• An executive vice president or vice president to whom the University President has delegated the authority delegated to the President by the Board of Regents, as specified in this policy and in RPM 7.8 (“Signature Authority for Contracts”).

-• A person who has received a sub-delegation in accordance with this policy.
+• A person who has received a sub-delegation in accordance with the body of this policy or its Exhibits B1 and B2.

 2. Contract

-• Documents signed by UNM and another party.
+• Documents signed by UNM and another party or other parties.

 • Offers signed by UNM.